Anthony D. Sayre: Marriage and family

-Circa 1883, a 25-year-old Sayre met Minerva "Minnie" Buckner Machen, the daughter of U.S. Senator Willis Benson Machen (D-Kentucky) and his third wife Victoria Theresa Mims.
+Circa 1883, a 25-year-old Sayre met Minerva "Minnie" Buckner Machen, the daughter of U.S. Senator Willis Benson Machen (D-Kentucky) and his third wife, Victoria Theresa Mims.
 The couple met while in Montgomery through Sayre's uncle and close friend Senator John Tyler Morgan.
 Morgan hosted a New Year's Eve ball in Montgomery and invited both Anthony and Minnie to attend.
 At the time, Minnie attended Miss Chilton's School for Girls, which stood on the site of the Sayre Street School.
-(Sayre Street in Montgomery was named after Anthony's uncle William Sayre who built the home later used by Jefferson Davis for the First White House of the Confederacy.)
-The young couple married on January 17, 1883, in Eddyville, Kentucky, and settled in downtown Montgomery.
+Sayre Street was named after Anthony's uncle, William Sayre, whose slaves built the home used by Jefferson Davis for the First White House of the Confederacy.
+Reflecting their Confederate backgrounds, both Anthony Sayre and Minnie Machen were white supremacists.

-The Sayres lived in the fashionable "silk hat" section of Montgomery in a lavish home with five bedrooms.
-Later, the Sayres relocated to the old Wilson Plantation home on the corner of Pleasant Avenue and Mildred Street.
-They employed half-a-dozen domestic servants, many of whom were African-American.
-They had eight children (three of whom died in infancy), including Anthony Dickinson Sayre Jr. who committed suicide in 1933 and Zelda Sayre, the wife of novelist F. Scott Fitzgerald.
-Both Anthony Jr. and his sister Zelda suffered from mental illness.
+The Sayres married on January 17, 1883, in Eddyville, Kentucky, and settled in downtown Montgomery.
+They lived in the affluent white section of racially-segregated Montgomery in a lavish home with five bedrooms.
+During the Jim Crow era, which Sayre's 1893 law inaugurated, they relocated to the Wilson Plantation.
+They had eight children—three of whom died in infancy—including Anthony Dickinson Sayre Jr., who committed suicide in 1933 and Zelda Sayre, the wife of novelist F. Scott Fitzgerald.
+The Sayres employed many African-American domestic servants.
+Accustomed to these black servants catering to and fulfilling her every need, an adult Zelda showed little competence in managing ordinary responsibilities, from money matters to daily tasks.

+Relationship with Zelda

-Whereas Zelda's sibling Rosalind described their father as genial and possessing a wry sense of humor, his daughter Zelda wrote in her semi-autobiographical novel Save Me the Waltz that her father Anthony was a remote and distant man—a "living fortress".
-According to biographies of Zelda's life, her father frequently remonstrated against his daughter Zelda's unconventional and rebellious behavior as a Jazz Age flapper.
-Although there is scholarly speculation regarding whether Anthony Sayre sexually abused his daughter Zelda as a child based on Fitzgerald's characterization in Tender is the Night, there is no concrete evidence confirming that Zelda was a victim of incest by her father.
+Although Zelda's sibling Rosalind described their father as genial and humorous, neighborhood children feared him, and Zelda herself described him in her semi-autobiographical novel Save Me the Waltz as a remote and distant man—a "living fortress".
+Scholarly speculation exists regarding whether Sayre sexually abused Zelda as a young girl based on Fitzgerald's characterization in the semi-autobiographical work Tender is the Night, but there is no concrete evidence confirming incest.
+F. Scott Fitzgerald disliked his Sayre in-laws and believed the Sayre family suffered from hereditary mental illness.

+Whereas Scott Fitzgerald denigrated his own family's Confederate relatives and mocked the Sayre family's Confederate beliefs, Zelda described herself as "a Typhoid Mary of Confederate tradition... in the frenetic, decadent world of Scott and his friends."
+She venerated her white supremacist father as a Southern paragon whose life embodied the "categorical imperatives of Confederate ethics".
+Over time, her political views evolved from neo-Confederate beliefs toward an espousal of fascism as a political creed.
+The increasing divergence in political opinion between Zelda and Scott regarding her love of the Confederacy and the Jim Crow South caused friction in their marriage.
+Zelda wrote to a friend: "Scott's changed...
+He used... to say he loved the South, but now he wants to get as far away from it as he can."